Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The rainforests of the Western Ghats are said to be always alive.
-The exemplary beauty of the forests is supplemented by a natural orchestra composed by the sound of water droplets falling from high treetops to the puddles on the ground, the constant croaking of the frogs, and the buzzing of thousands of insects.
-Feast your eyes on little streams that flow through the forest, tumbling down waterfalls, fungi of all shapes and colors, India snakes in their myriad colors and sizes, and camouflaging Praying Mantises.
+According to legend, the Western Ghats’ rainforests are perpetually alive.
+The natural orchestra made up of the sound of water drops falling from high treetops to puddles on the ground, the incessant croaking of frogs, and the buzzing of many insects add to the forests’ exceptional beauty.
+Enjoy the sights of tiny streams that meander through the forest, cascading waterfalls, a wide variety of fungi, Indian snakes of all sizes and colors, and hiding Praying Mantises.

 Sindhudurg District, Maharashtra, India